-My current research explores these themes in relation to the role of heritage in the age of the Anthropocene.
-Working closely with Professor Rodney Harrison as part of the AHRC Heritage Priority Area team, the project draws on emergent thinking in the posthumanities to imagine alternative concepts and practices of curation, site management, conservation and interpretation that might respond to this new geological epoch.
-A central line of enquiry here concerns the need to rethink notions of inheritance across human and nonhuman worlds.
+I am currently exploring these themes across two major projects.
+As part of the the AHRC Heritage Priority Area team, I am investigating the implications of posthumanist thinking and the Anthropocene for critical heritage studies.
+This work pays particular attention to alternative concepts and practices of curation, site management, conservation and interpretation that are emerging in response to this new geological epoch.
+A central line of enquiry here concerns the need to rethink notions of inheritance across human and non-human worlds.
 An edited volume and short co-authored book are forthcoming on these themes.

 In 2014 I helped to set up a small research network on Archaeology/Heritage/Art (AHA).
 A number of talks and events have been hosted under the banner of this project, including a series of ‘Conversazione’ exploring the critical and creative intersections of these fields.
 A summary of our approach can be found in a recent article, Entangled Concepts and Participatory Practices across Archaeology, Heritage and Art.